-Due to the popularity of The Shirt 1990, the program continued the following year with the subsequent Chairman of AnTostal once again coordinating the project.
-As the success and notoriety of The Shirt continued to grow, revenue exceeded the needs of the Student Union Board.
+Due to the popularity of The Shirt 1990, the program continued the following year with the successor Chairman of AnTostal once again coordinating the project.
+As the success and renown of The Shirt increased, revenue exceeded the needs of the Student Union Board.
 Thus, The Shirt Project became its own student organization, and student leaders decided to distribute annual profits to other student organizations.

-In 1993, profits from The Shirt Project were used to offset the medical expenses of a student who had been paralyzed.
-Additional funds were used to establish memorial scholarships in the names of Meghan Beeler and Colleen Hipp, two members of the Notre Dame varsity swimming team who had died in a bus accident in 1992.
+Following the success of the “T-shirt for the Cause,” The Shirt Project continued to support students with extreme medical expenses.
+In 1993, funds from the Project aided a student who had been paralyzed.
+Additional proceeds were used to establish memorial scholarships in the names of Meghan Beeler and Colleen Hipp, two members of the varsity swimming team who died in a bus accident the previous year.